 If the above two methods do not work, you can switch to wart tincture with the active ingredient trichloroacetic acid.
 This acid slowly dissolves the wart.
-The doctor can also cut away the foot wart under local anesthesia.
-If the anesthesia has been worked out, you may have some pain.
+The doctor can also cut away the foot wart under local anaesthesia.
+If the anaesthesia has been worked out, you may have some pain.
 Cutting away can cause scarring.
 Duct tape is used when other treatment methods do not help.
 Preferably with the doctor.
 The wart is covered with the duct tape and dies.

 Then there is laser treatment in which the blood vessels of the wart are scorched so that the wart dies.
 However, this method is rarely used but can be effective.
-The doctor can also use immune-enhancing drugs and use it to infuse or inject the foot warts.
+The doctor can also use immune-enhancing drugs and use them to infuse or inject the foot warts.

 Treatments of foot warts at home